+The only act of injustice of which I have read or heard of, as committed by the government of Hannover, grew out of the measure of incorporating the militia with the regular army.
+The Herr von Berlepsch had made himself conspicuous by his opposition on this, and on several other occasions, and had particularly excited the resentment of the ministry, by making a proposition to the states, that they should endeavour to establish a neutrality for Hannover, and should declare that they were not disposed to convert a war made by the chief of the nation into a national war.
+This was treated as a design to separate the country from the elector.
 The states were blamed by the ministry for listening to such a proposal; and Mr von Berlepsch was not only dismissed from his situation as a judge, Hofrichter, but was also put out of the assembly of the states.
-He appealed against the conduct of the government to the imperial chamber at A judgment, which, in the vigour of im-Vienna. perial power, would have been immediately fulfilled, but which the power of the King of Great Britain enabled the elector of Hannover to set at nought, was pronounced in his favour.
-He was to be restored to his situation; but the imperial herald who was bringing the rescript was chased with indignity from the gates of Hannover. \ Such was the alteration in the states between the fourteenth and eighteenth centuries, that the ministry latterly regarded them as the servants of the crown. were no longer the judges betwixt it and the people, but an instrument for governing the latter.
+He appealed against the conduct of the government to the imperial chamber at Vienna.
+A judgment, which, in the vigour of imperial power, would have been immediately fulfilled, but which the power of the King of Great Britain enabled the elector of Hannover to set at nought, was pronounced in his favour.
+He was to be restored to his situation; but the imperial herald who was bringing the rescript was chased with indignity from the gates of Hannover.?
+Such was the alteration in the states between the fourteenth and eighteenth centuries, that the ministry latterly regarded them as the servants of the crown.
+They were no longer the judges betwixt it and the people, but an instrument for governing the latter.

-In Riesebeck's Travels through Germany, page 8, an instance of the opposition of the states of Wirtemberg to the will of the sovereign is mentioned. † In the same work it is stated, that the elector of Saxony had a privy purse, but that the taxes were levied and controlled by the states.
+In Riesebeck's Travels through Germany, page 8, an instance of the opposition of the states of Wirtemberg to the will of the sovereign is mentioned.+ In the same work it is stated, that the elector of Saxony had a privy purse, but that the taxes were levied and controlled by the states.
 Their present power has been mentioned.
 In the little county of Wernigerode also, states are said always to have been in use, in which the chiefs of the villages had a right to a seat and a vote.
 There was a period when states or parliaments were universal and powerful in Germany.
 Nor do they, except in Prussia and Oldenburg, appear any where to have grown into absolute disuse, although their powers were every where much weakened and diminished.